Avaray/steam-status-signature-generator/README.md

 ### With Process Manager

 If you are planning to use this script for a long time for a large number of users, I would recommend running it with Process Manager (like [PM2](https://github.com/Unitech/pm2), [Servicer](https://servicer.dev/), [systemd](https://en.wikipedia.org/wiki/Systemd) and similar) that will restart it if it crashes.
+I'm working hard to make this script as stable as possible, but you never know what can happen.
+Even if script will run perfectly, it's good to use such tools.

 For this you also need to set `self_running` to `true` in `config.json` file.

 ### With Cron

-If you are planning to use this script for a small number of users (maybe just for yourself), you can run it with [Cron](https://cronitor.io/guides/cron-jobs).
+If you are planning to use this script for a small number of users (maybe just for yourself), you can run it with [Cron](https://en.wikipedia.org/wiki/Cron).
 [Crontab.guru](https://crontab.guru/) will help you to create a cron schedule expression.
+[Cronitor.io](https://cronitor.io/guides/cron-jobs) have some useful guides about cron jobs.

 ```bash
 # Run script every 5 minutes